emfcamp/Website/templates/about/villages.md

 If you have any questions about workshop villages or hosting content, you can [email the Village People](mailto:villages@emfcamp.org).

 ## The Village People
 The Village People are available to support making things happen in your village.
 If you have a cool idea, but need help with planning or logistics of doing things on site, please contact us beforehand.
 The earlier you let us know your plans, the better we can help you.
-You can contacy us by [emailing villages@emfcamp.org](mailto:villages@emfcamp.org) and we will be very happy to discuss anything you might come up with!
+You can contact us by [emailing villages@emfcamp.org](mailto:villages@emfcamp.org) and we will be very happy to discuss anything you might come up with!

 ## Village Furniture
 To make things easier for villages, we will offer the opportunity to book a marquee and furniture through us, which will be set up and ready for when you arrive on site.
 Details of how to book these will be announced nearer to the event.

-EMF are happy for you to bring your own tents and furniture for being social in and cooking in.
-We ask that you remove all tents and furniture that you’ve brought at the end of the event - it’s not fair on our volunteers to have to tidy them up, and it’s also bad for the environment.
+We're happy for you to bring your own tents and furniture for being social in and cooking in.
+We ask that you remove everything you’ve brought at the end of the event - it’s not fair on our volunteers to have to tidy them up, and it’s also bad for the environment.

 ## Planning Your Village
 When planning your village and setting up your tents once you arrive, you will probably want to set up a space to act as your 'village square' where you can get together, show off your toys, and run any workshops or other events you're planning.
 With the unreliability of British weather, we recommend that this area is covered - it can get really sunny and really wet at our site.
 We’d rather neither you were sunburned nor your laptop flooded.
 The village team would really appreciate it if you planned this ahead of the event and could tell us the area of your planned square, so we can lay out the site and get you the best location possible!